EuBIC/ReproducibleMSGuidelines/guidelines.md

 by the search engine should be uploaded to the same repository as the mass spectrometer's raw data.
 Fields: Proteomics, ProteoGenomics

-Name: The Quantitative information of is made available in the mzTab file format.
+Name: The Quantitative information of is made available in the HUPO-PSI standard file format mzTab.
 Category: Gold
-Description:
+Description: mzTab is a HUPO-PSI standard file fomat that store proteomics and metabolomics identification and quantification results including: Peptide spectrum matches, Peptides, metabolites and proteins.
-Fields: Proteomics, ProteoGenomics
+Fields: Proteomics, ProteoGenomics, Metabolomics

 Name: Samples are annotated with metadata within the HUPO-PSI files (mzTab) or other standards for experimental design such as IsaTab.
 Category: Gold